VenKamikaze/BitRiot/README.md

 # Build

 To build the game, first make sure you have the necessary dependencies installed on your system.
-You will need:
+The main master branch is now using SDL2.
+Assuming you are compiling this branch, you will need:
-SDL 1.2.x, SDL_mixer and SDL_ttf.
+CMake 3.4.3, SDL 2.0.x, SDL2_mixer and SDL2_ttf.

 ## CMake